-Allow whatever sugar seems reluctant to be used as coating to melt again.
+Allow whatever sugar seems reluctant to be used as a coating to melt again.

 Pour all the contents of the frying pan onto a sheet of wax or parchment paper.
 By now, there should be almost no sugar left unstuck to the nuts.

-Final procedure: Heat the oven to 160°F / 70°C and bake the candied nuts for 45 minutes to dry them out completely.
+To complete the Pink Candied Nuts (Pralines Roses) Recipe: Heat the oven to 160°F / 70°C and bake the candied nuts for 45 minutes to dry them out completely.
 After that, you can store them for a good length of time in an airtight container.
-Either enjoy them as candies, or incorporate them into other recipes for a touch of whimsy.
+Either enjoy them like candies or incorporate them into other recipes for a touch of whimsy.